 Create simpler, bolder pictures that are not cluttered with unwanted detail by moving in closer.
 Close-ups provide variety and add interest to pictures.
 Take the overall view, then a tight view, then some close-ups of the details.

-The magic hour of twilight, dawn or dusk, create beautiful lighting opportunities where the warmth of "Balloon Glow" blends with the velvet blue of muted skylight.
+The magic hour of twilight, dawn or dusk, create beautiful lighting opportunities where the warmth of "Balloon Glow" blends with the velvet blue of the muted skylight.
 Photographers call this "the jewel box effect".
 Twilight and night are low levels of light that require high-speed film or low light exposure settings on your digital device.

 The Special Shape Rodeo is two days where special shape balloons are showcased at Balloon Fiesta.
 Special Shape balloons are launched from Balloon Fiesta Park on those mornings along with the non-competing balloons.
 The Glowdeo" in the evening on Thursday and Friday are the Special Shape balloons.
 Special Shape balloons can be shaped into almost anything you can imagine.
 Some examples include a stagecoach and a piggy bank.

 The Gondola Club is offered to Balloon Fiesta guests that would like to receive some extra special treatment while they are visiting the Balloon Fiesta.
-Guests will receive one Balloon Fiesta admission ticket, beverages, a host bar (except on Sunday mornings), private parking ticket, gourmet buffet meal, a collectible pin, courtesy shuttle service, evening entertainment, in/out privileges into the Gondola Club area, and more.
+Guests will receive one Balloon Fiesta admission ticket, beverages, a host bar (except on Sunday mornings), a private parking ticket, a gourmet buffet meal, a collectible pin, courtesy shuttle service, evening entertainment, in/out privileges into the Gondola Club area, and more.
 Full-price tickets include a Gondola Club souvenir.
 To purchase tickets for the Gondola Club visit the Gondola Club page on our website, https://balloonfiesta.com/Gondola-Club, or https://balloonfiesta.com/Purchase-Tickets or call 855-725-1824.
 For Gondola Club group ticket sales, please call the Balloon Fiesta office at (505) 821-1000 ext.
 106.